 Gov 2001 Learning Resources

 - For in class discussion, we will be using a new teaching tool called Learning Catalytics.
 We will send you a subscription number the first week of class to get you signed up.
 In order to use this tool, you will need to bring either a laptop, smart phone, or tablet with internet access to class.
-If this will be a problem for you, please contact Molly and Jen.

 Join our Facebook Group